Dicarvajalb/jsVisualization/README.md

 # About us

-This is a visual software, fto read more about it [click here.](https://docs.google.com/presentation/d/157JooQnbWfrww5vXJZSsTSjcRJhfn_jDr9xlA8Kccy4/edit?usp=sharing)
+This is a visual software, for read more about it [click here.](https://docs.google.com/presentation/d/157JooQnbWfrww5vXJZSsTSjcRJhfn_jDr9xlA8Kccy4/edit?usp=sharing)